Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 print(c)
 ```

-## Operator Precedence
+### Operator Precedence

-Operator precedence determines the order of operations in an expression.
+Operator precedence determines the order in which operations are performed in an expression.
+In mathematical expressions, operators like multiplication and division take precedence over addition and subtraction.

 ```R
 result <- 10 + 5 * 2  # Multiplication happens first